codex-academy/Node-Tutorial/node-tutorial/index.md

 # Node tutorial

-This is a  quick introduction to using Javascript on the command line using Node JS.
+This is a  quick introduction to using JavaScript on the command line using Node.JS.

 ## Testing what've done